Reducing CO2 emissions in response to climate change,

 Reducing carbon emissions and saving energy and resources

-The Group has set a goal of reducing CO2 emissions by 46% or more compared to FY2013.
-Emissions for FY2022 were 192,162 t, which is a 38% reduction when compared to 309,902 t in the base year of FY2013.
-In particular, our energy intensity (denominator: distance traveled), which measures the efficiency of our railways, has been reduced by 5.5% over the past five years, while our energy intensity (denominator: total floor space) that measures the efficiency of our real estate has been reduced by only 1.0%.
+The Group has set a goal of reducing CO2 emissions by 46% or more by FY2030 compared to FY2013.
+Emissions for FY2023 were 214,394 tons, which is a 30.8% reduction when compared to 309,902 tons in the base year of FY2013.

 We will continue to introduce energy-efficient vehicles as well as energy-efficient equipment in our real estate and distribution facilities to achieve the goals of the "Nankai Environmental Vision 2030."
 The Group has set a target of practically zero CO2 emissions by 2050, and will consider and enact all possible measures, including not only ways to conserve energy, but also the introduction and utilization of renewable energy, energy creation, and alternative energy, and the use of carbon offsets.